Pre-training Language Models for Comparative Reasoning: Related Work

-Early studies focused on mining explicit comparative information from massive corpora, such as identifying comparative sentences \cite{jindal2006identifying}, mining comparable entities \citep{li2011comparable}, and classifying components of comparison \cite{beloucif-etal-2022-elvis}.
-Recent work focused more on natural language generation tasks such as generating arguments to answer comparative questions \cite{chekalina-etal-2021-better}, generating comparable questions for news articles \cite{beloucif-etal-2022-elvis}, and summarize comparative opinions \citep{lerman-mcdonald-2009-contrastive, iso-etal-2022-comparative}.
-However, the existing techniques were designed for specific tasks, and they are limited by the scarcity of supervised data, which poses a challenge due to the labor-intensive nature of data collection.
+The academic landscape of comparative reasoning tasks has seen a significant progression.
+Early research primarily focused on mining explicit comparative information from massive corpora, such as identifying comparative sentences \cite{jindal2006identifying}, extracting comparable entities \citep{li2011comparable}, and classifying components of comparison \cite{beloucif-etal-2022-elvis}.
+Recent work focused more on text generation tasks such as generating arguments to answer comparative questions \citep{chekalina-etal-2021-better}, generating comparable questions from news \citep{beloucif-etal-2022-elvis}, and summarizing comparative opinions \citep{lerman-mcdonald-2009-contrastive, iso-etal-2022-comparative}.
+The existing techniques were designed for specific tasks and could not generalize across all types of comparative reasoning tasks.
+Moreover, they suffered from the scarcity of labelled data in low-resource settings.
+Our approach aims to address these two challenges.